Monica Loughman

 Monica Loughman is an Irish ballet dancer and teacher, writer, and television personality.
 She was the first Westerner to achieve solo status with the Perm State Theatre of Opera and Ballet of Russia, where she danced for 16 years.
 On her return to Ireland, she established a network of ballet schools.
 She was also featured on a television series, Ballet Chancers, and appeared in other TV shows such as The Panel, The Podge and Rodge Show, Tubridy Tonight and The Late Late Show.
 She is co-author of a book about her experiences.

 Early life

-Loughman is from Santry in Dublin, and attended Manor House School, Raheny.
-Her parents are Edward and Monica Loughman.
+Loughman is from Santry in Dublin.

 Ballet Career

 Ballet career in Russia

 Loughman left Ireland at the age of fourteen for Perm State Ballet in Russia, becoming one of the few Westerners to dance for the prestigious Perm State Theatre of Opera and Ballet.
 She trained and danced for the company for 16 years.

 Ballet career in Ireland

 Back in Ireland, Loughman established a full-time training programme for professional ballet dancers, as well as a network of ballet schools.
 She created a ballet company by training indigenous dancers and hiring the support of Russian ballet figures.
 Starting with ballet schools taking children from age four and upwards, she built, over ten years, a progression to a youth company (Irish Youth Russian Ballet) and then the Monica Loughman Elite Ballet, as featured in Dance Europe magazine.
 Her company is now Ireland's largest structure of ballet training schools, and performs The Nutcracker, Vivaldi Seasons, Giselle and La Sylphide, The Monica Loughman Elite Ballet is committed to staging classical "main scale" ballet throughout Ireland and nurturing a new generation of dancers, choreographers and audiences.
 In a milestone decision, the Irish Arts Council funded a tour of The Nutcracker to theatres throughout Ireland in 2013.

 Loughman currently trains dancers for professional careers in ballet, and for example, four young girls she trained were accepted for an apprenticeship with the Russian Ballet Theatre in St. Petersburg, Russia.